bioboxes/command-line-interface/README.md

 This repository contains the code for building the [bioboxes][] command line interface.
 This allows a user to run bioboxes in the shell using Docker as the backend.
-Documentation is provided in the `doc` folder.
+[Documentation is available][doc] for using the command line interface.

 ### Development Scripts